 You make a vegan shepherd’s pie much in the same way you would a classic shepherd’s pie, just instead of using an animal protein, you use a vegan alternative.
 Full details are in the recipe card below, but here are the basics:

-- In a pan, cook onion in some olive oil.
+- In an oven-safe skillet, cook onion in some olive oil on the stovetop.
 Then, add garlic and cook for a minute.

 - Add lentils, peas and corn.